aomlomics/AOML_eDNA_Sampling_Protocol_Sterivex_Beads/protocol_sampling_sterivex_beads.md

 ### Spatial coverage and environment(s) of relevance

-This protocol can be used across any marine environment to effectively collect water samples for biodviersity monitoring.
+This protocol can be used across any marine environment to effectively collect water samples for biodiversity monitoring.
 This protocol can tolerate a wide range of depths for sampling - NOAA's AOML samples from 1m up to 1000m.

 ## PERSONNEL REQUIRED